heptarch/heptarch.github.io/drafts/cone.md

 In this context, they suggest that, by virtue of creativity and imaginative force, the collection will confer life on an otherwise lifeless subject.
 This will be of a predominantly cerebral character, if we are to take the association with "mind" seriously.

 *Body (Ace of Wands, reversed).* The Ace of Wands is a powerful symbol of inspiration, growth (note the leaves), and potential, reinforced by the linear symbol of the wand and the mysterious apparation of the hand holding it.
 In the distance, a mountain peak suggests future hardship which the initial impetus may carry us toward.
-Reversed, the card can mean many things: directionlessness, procrastination, missed opportunies, or
+Reversed, the card can mean many things: directionlessness, procrastination, or execution without a plan.

+Here, it suggests that the "body" of the work may be disorganized, lack direction, structure,

 *Spirit (Five of Cups, reversed).*